Gmail's 'Smart Compose' Feature Will Write Emails For You - Slashdot

 Best application of this technology (Score:2)

-Obviously this feature requires sending your text (Score:1)
+Obviously this feature requires sending your text (Score:2, Informative)

 to their servers as you type for analysis purposes, because doing it locally means they can't have an excuse to snoop into your life.